sammaxfleet/THISORTHATAPI/README.md

 # Description

-This is the ReadMe for 'This or That's project's backend.
+This project is the backend built to help support the REACTJS frontend, and it is powered by the DJANGO REST FRAMEWORK.
 'This Or That' is a professional networking platform designed and created for fashion enthusiasts globally.
 Users can interact once creating a Profile, by liking posts and following each others profiles.
-' this or that' is a community for fashion enthusiasts, users can post their favourtie celebrity fashion outfit, this inspiration can be taken for events.
+' This or that' is a community for fashion enthusiasts, Users can post their favourtie celebrity fashion outfit, this inspiration can be taken for events.
 OOTD, general wear for birthdays/ concerts/ or just everyday wear.
 The page state changes depending on wether the User is logged 'in' or 'Out'.
 It works with full User CRUD functionality & allows the user to make its own posts which then can be liked by other users too.

-The 'thisorthat' API provides a backend database to create, view, edit and delete user's posts, likes & comments.
+The 'thisorthat' API provides a backend database to create, view, edit and delete Profile aswell as User's posts, likes & comments & Saved models.
-A user can publish a post, including description, an image, and keyword tags which then can be searched by the user.
+A user can publish a post, including description, an image, fashion insipration  and keyword tags which then can be searched by the user.
+These filters are done by me,
-A user can search via celebrity.
+A user can search via celebrity, with a keyword search.
 The API also includes search and filter logic to improve user experience, and make it easier for users to find outfits and posts tailored to their own interests.

-This project is the backend built to help support the REACTJS frontend, and it is powered by the DJANGO REST FRAMEWORK.

-DEPLOYED BACK END API LINK -
+DEPLOYED BACK END API LINK - https://thisorthatapi-56bb400a2b0e.herokuapp.com/

-DEPLOYED FRONT END LIVE SITE -
+DEPLOYED FRONT END LIVE SITE - https://thisorthatpp5-9e3adcfaf8e9.herokuapp.com/

-DEPLOYED FRONT END REPO -
+DEPLOYED FRONT END REPOSITORY - https://github.com/sammaxfleet/thisorthatpp5?tab=readme-ov-file